ywang412/Android_TournamentManager/GroupProject/Design-Team/design-discussion.md

 >

 # Team Design

+##Design 1

+> As a team we decided on Design 1 as our group design.
+Only a few modifications were made to incorporate the symplicity of Design 4 as well as a Class name change to make understanding Class roles clearer.

-Design 2
+##Design 2

-Commonalities:
+> ** Commonalities: **

-The team design and design 2 has the same ways to represent tournament and match class.
-Some operations and parameters in tournament class are similar.
+> - The team design shares similar ways to represent tournament and match class with this design.
+> - Some operations and parameters in tournament class behave in the same manner.

-Differences:
+> ** Differences: **

-Team design has player and manager inherated from user class.
-The TournamentResult class is better organized and contains necessary methods.
-An application class in team design is used to initiate the tournament and fetched the tournament result.
-Therefore, the team design UML demonstrates good use of class inheritance, class organization and methods.
+> - Team design has player and manager inherated from user class.
+> - The TournamentResult class is better organized and contains necessary methods.
+> - An ApplicationUtility class is implemented in the team design and used to initiate the tournament as well as fetching the tournament result.
+> - The team design UML demonstrates better uses of class inheritance, class organization and methods.

-Justification:
+> ** Justification: **

-Good middle ground between abstraction and simplicity.
-Reduce amount of redundancies while supporting the requirements, and the design still leaves room for flexibility in case requirements do change.
+> - Good middle ground between abstraction and simplicity.
+> - Reduced the amount of redundancies while supporting the requirements.
+> - The design still leaves room for flexibility in case requirements do change.

+##Design 3

+> ** Commonalities: **

+> - Both designs share some of the same classes (Manager, Player, Match, Tournament) as well as their operators.

+> ** Differences: **

+> - This design had relationships incorrectly defined, with a lack of clarity in which methods belong to which classes.
+In that regard, the group design is much easier to follow and understand.
+> - The team design has inheritance used for the User and Manager/Player classes.
+Additional classes of Date and Currency, as well as enumerations defined.
+> - Instead of a Database class, the team design shows the actual implementation.
+> - Many of the methods are clearly planned out in the team design.

-Design 4
+##Design 4

-Commonalities:
+> ** Commonalities: **

-The team design and design 4 share similar classes by representing a Manager, Player, Match, and Tournament, as well as a utility database class.
+> - The team design and design 4 share similar classes by representing a Manager, Player, Match, and Tournament, as well as a utility database class.

-Differences:
+> ** Differences: **

-The utility database class in team design is better organized in terms of how it can be accessed and managed.
-In addition, the team design demonstrates good use of class inheritance, which will accommodate future design requirements more easily.
-The team design is also more self-explanatory on how each method is implemented.
+> - The utility database class in team design is better organized in terms of how it can be accessed and managed.
+> - In addition, the team design demonstrates good use of class inheritance, which will accommodate future design requirements more easily.
+> - The team design is also more self-explanatory on how each method is implemented.

-Justification:
+> ** Justification: **
-The team design covers every aspect of requirements with good details.
+> - The team design covers every aspect of requirements with good details.
 It also demonstrates clear relationships, and flexible to accommodate additional design requirements.

 # Summary